-When creating a warm-up routine for a choir, it is important to allow the expressive, free voice to come out, especially with young singers.
+When creating a warm-up routine for a choir, it is important to allow the expressive, free voice to come out.

 Generally, a healthy voice will emerge naturally and it is best to stay out of the way and let that sound emerge.

 My experience with the exercises below is that they address the dictum: do no harm.
 The sound that I hear from this vocal procedure is clear, in tune, free, and pleasing.
 Singers are encouraged to sing individually with a sensitivity to the group sound.